kalbhor/Tasqueue/README.md

 		DB:       0,
 	}))

 	// Register a handler called "add"
 	srv.RegisterHandler("add", SumProcessor)

 	// Encode the payload passed to the handler and create a task. b, _ := json.Marshal(SumPayload{Arg1: 5, Arg2: 4})
 	t, err := tasqueue.NewTask("add", b)
 	if err != nil {
 		log.Fatal(err)
 	}

 	ctx, _ := signal.NotifyContext(context.Background(), os.Interrupt, os.Kill)

 	// Place the task
 	srv.AddTask(ctx, t)

 	// Start the tasqueue workers. (blocking function) srv.Start(ctx)

 	fmt.Println("exit..")
 }
 ```

-## Options
+## Features and Options

 ### Task

+#### Features
+- Task chains : A new "chain" of tasks can be formed by using `tasqueue.NewChain(tasks ...*Task)`.
+Each subsequent task will be placed after the successful execution of current task.

+#### Options
 - Cron based schedule : `tasqueue.Schedule("* * * * *")`
 - Custom Queue (important to run server on custom queue as well) : `tasqueue.CustomQueue("custom-q")`
 - Custom value for maximum retries : `tasqueue.MaxRetry(5)`